 Has your work changed since your studies?
 How so?

 Animation is such a vast industry, and as an animator you have so many career opportunities – children’s series, feature films, gaming, advertising, and many more!
 Each have their own structures and ways of working, along with specific requirements.
-As I spent the beginning of my career working primarily in series – which involved rapid pacing, good quality animation, with usually 1 week deadline per episode – I was always interested in dipping a toe into many different areas of the industry – particularly feature films, and gaming.
+As I spent the beginning of my career working primarily in series – which involved rapid pacing, good quality animation, with usually a one-week deadline per episode – I was always interested in dipping a toe into many different areas of the industry – particularly feature films, and gaming.
 Now that I am working in video games, the workload and pacing are completely different.
-For example, a 1 week deadline in gaming might cover a certain scene, where the focus is on excellent animation – which of course takes time!
+For example, a one-week deadline in gaming might cover a certain scene, where the focus is on excellent animation – which, of course, takes time!

 What are the key skills that you feel you learned or developed during your time at AUB?